 "I'm surprised that more ISPs aren't doing this," Vaughn says.

 Network Box may be on the leading edge of a new trend.
 James Apple, the company's CEO, says the Texas National deal is a first for his company, but he has since received similar inquiries from others that sublet or develop commercial space.

 "Why not sell secure Internet services to strip malls and high-rise buildings?" says Apple.
 "We're even talking to a housing developer in Utah."

-While this might be a bright idea for owners of smaller facilities, execution on grander scales -- say, in multiuse buildings or for tenants with distributed employees --
+While this might be a bright idea for owners of smaller facilities, execution on grander scales -- say, in multiuse buildings or for tenants with distributed employees -- may prove more difficult.

 So far, Texas National remains a unique experiment.

 This article originally appeared in the May issue of Information Security magazine.